-Images of Mars
+Images and Videos of Mars

 Named after the roman god of war.
 Mars is the smaller brother of earth.
 With its size being approximately half that of the earth its gravity is only capable of maintaining a thin atmosphere made up almost entirley (95 %) of carbon dioxide.

 Since the 1960 Mars has been visited by a number of spacecrafts and landers.
 This gallery features some interesting images from those missions.

 Caption from the APOD webpage: It was late in the northern martian spring when the HiRISE camera onboard the Mars Reconnaissance Orbiter spied this local denizen.
 Tracking across the flat, dust-covered Amazonis Planitia in 2012, the core of this whirling dust devil is about 140 meters in diameter.
 Lofting dust into the thin martian atmosphere, its plume reaches about 20 kilometers above the surface. (read more)

 A Recent Impact in Elysium Planitia (Mars).
 The crater is the result of an impact that happened between February 2012 and June 2014.
 What looks like burn marks is in fact darker material that was ejected on impact.

 - Image Credit: NASA/JPL-Caltech/University of Arizona (Image Source)